amolsr/Notes/Java Collections/Collections.md

 # Collections Class

+### Methods

-##### boolean addAll(Collection c, T... elements)
+- `boolean addAll(Collection c, T... elements)`

-        Add all the element to a collection like - Collections.addAll(fruits, "Apples", "Oranges", "Banana");
+  Add all the elements to a collection, e.g., `Collections.addAll(fruits, "Apples", "Oranges", "Banana")`.

-##### void sort(List list)
+- `void sort(List list)`
   Sorts the specified List into ascending order, according to the natural ordering of its elements.

-##### int frequency(Collection c, Object o)
+- `int frequency(Collection c, Object o)`

-        Returns the frequency of object in a collection of objects
+  Returns the frequency of an object in a collection of objects.

-##### void shuffle(List list)
+- `void shuffle(List list)`
   Randomly permutes the specified list using a default source of randomness.

-##### int binarySearch(List list, Object key)
+- `int binarySearch(List list, Object key)`
   Searches the specified List for the specified Object using the binary search algorithm.

-##### void copy(List dest, List src)
+- `void copy(List dest, List src)`
   Copies all of the elements from one List into another.

-##### void fill(List list, Object o)
+- `void fill(List list, Object o)`
   Replaces all of the elements of the specified List with the specified element.

-##### Object max(Collection coll)
+- `Object max(Collection coll)`
   Returns the maximum element of the given Collection, according to the natural ordering of its elements.

-##### Object min(Collection coll)
+- `Object min(Collection coll)`
   Returns the minimum element of the given Collection, according to the natural ordering of its elements.

-##### List nCopies(int n, Object o)
+- `List nCopies(int n, Object o)`

-    Returns an immutable List consisting of n copies of the specified Object.
+  Returns an immutable List consisting of `n` copies of the specified Object.

-##### void reverse(List l)
+- `void reverse(List l)`
   Reverses the order of the elements in the specified List.

-##### Queue asLifoQueue(Deque deque)
+- `Queue asLifoQueue(Deque deque)`

-        Returns a view of Deque as a Last-in-first-out (Lifo) Queue
+  Returns a view of Deque as a Last-in-first-out (LIFO) Queue.

-##### Comparator reverseOrder()
+- `Comparator reverseOrder()`
   Returns a Comparator that imposes the reverse of the natural ordering on a collection of Comparable objects.

-##### boolean disjoint(Collection c1, Collection c2)
+- `boolean disjoint(Collection c1, Collection c2)`
   Returns true if the two specified collections have no elements in common.

-##### Collection checkedCollection(Collection c, Class type)
+- `Collection checkedCollection(Collection c, Class type)`

-        Provides a dynamically typesafe view of the provided collection. like - Collection checkedList = Collections.checkedCollection(list, String.class);
+  Provides a dynamically typesafe view of the provided collection, e.g., `Collection checkedList = Collections.checkedCollection(list, String.class)`.

-##### int indexOfSubList(List source, List target)
+- `int indexOfSubList(List source, List target)`
   Returns the starting position of the first occurrence of the specified target list within the specified source list, or -1 if there is no such occurrence.

-##### void sort(List list, Comparator c)
+- `void sort(List list, Comparator c)`
   Sorts the specified List according to the order induced by the specified Comparator.

-##### int binarySearch(List list, Object key, Comparator c)
+- `int binarySearch(List list, Object key, Comparator c)`
   Searches the specified List for the specified Object using the binary search algorithm.

-##### Object max(Collection coll, Comparator comp)
+- `Object max(Collection coll, Comparator comp)`
   Returns the maximum element of the given Collection, according to the order induced by the specified Comparator.

-##### Object min(Collection coll, Comparator comp)
+- `Object min(Collection coll, Comparator comp)`
   Returns the minimum element of the given Collection, according to the order induced by the specified Comparator.